funzeye/County/README.md

 ```html
 <link rel="stylesheet" href="path/to/county/css/styles.css">
 ```
+All other files apart from the 3 folders can be ignored, they are just there to help create the sample page and to enable you to create your own symbol font.
 I highly recommend minifying any css file that you specify in your html head.

 ###Option 2 - Using SASS: